bjoerne2/language-redirect/readme.txt

 The plugin should be activated only on the root site.
 Once redirected it is useless and shouldn't be active on the language specific network site.

-The plugin is developed in [Github](https://github.com/bjoerne2/language-redirect).
+The plugin is developed on [Github](https://github.com/bjoerne2/language-redirect).
 Feel free to fork the project or create pull requests.

 *This plugin was originally developed for [monkkee](http://www.monkkee.com/) and is inspired by [oncleben31.cc](http://oncleben31.cc)*